ZID-Automat/Frontend-ZIDAutomat/README.md

 # ZIDAutomatFrontend

-This Repository ist split into thee parts.
-The UserFrontend, AdminFrontend and the automat-shared library.
+This Repository ist split into four parts.
+The UserFrontend, AdminFrontend, APIAutomat and the automat-shared.
 The UserFrontend is the frontend for the users of the automat.
 The AdminFrontend is the frontend for the admins of the automat.
 The automat-shared library is a library that is used by both frontends.
 The reason for that is, if a component needs to be used in both project, it is placed in the shared project.
 After that, the component can be imported in both projects.

+The APIAutomat project is used to communicate with the backend.
+The the API Client is generated via the ng-openapi-gen package.
+Anything written in this project is overwritten when the API Client is regenerated.

 ## Setup

+Installs all node packages
-`npm install`
+#### `npm install`
+#### `npm install -g ng-openapi-gen`
+#### `npm run npm run generate-api-client-File`

 ## Start Developing